 “We’ve seen people bully these cars,” said Eric Meyhofer, the head of Uber’s self-driving car unit, Advanced Technologies Group.
 “They feel like they can be more aggressive because we won’t take a position on it, or we’ll allow it.”

-A recent Reuters/Ipsos poll found that 50% of U.S. adults think automated vehicles are more dangerous than traditional vehicles even though 77% of vehicles on the road are in need of repairs.
+A recent Reuters/Ipsos poll found that 50% of U.S. adults think automated vehicles are more dangerous than traditional vehicles even though 77% of vehicles on the road are in need of repairs and it’s estimated that more than 20 million vehicles in 2021 will be over 25 years old.
 And two-thirds of adults said they wouldn’t buy a fully autonomous vehicle.
 The truth is most auto buyers don’t know what, exactly, they want when they first start the shopping process, and six out of 10 of them are open to considering multiple auto options.
 However, self-driving cars don’t seem to be a popular option.

 The poll results are similar to findings in a 2018 Reuters/Ipsos poll, results in surveys by the Pew Research Center, and results from the American Automobile Association.
 This data, alongside the harassment of Uber’s self-driving vehicles, outlines the challenges that face automakers looking to develop autonomous vehicles.